Contents

 - Partnership firms will require a partnership deed duly stamped and signed by all partners along with identity proofs of all authorised signatories.

 - A Hindu Undivided Family (HUF) looking to open such an account will require a letter signed by Karta and all major coparceners.
-Photograph and specimen signatures of Karta and Coparceners will also be needed along with the identity proof and address proof of the Karta.
+Photographs and specimen signatures of Karta and Coparceners will also be needed, along with the identity and address proof of the Karta.
 One cannot include a female member as a Coparcener.

 One of the benefits of an EEFC account is that it avoids double-conversion costs for the customer.
-On payment in foreign currency, an account holder can hold the sum in the same currency without having to convert it into rupees.
-The conversion charges that banks levy can however be quite high.
+When making a foreign currency payment, an account holder can hold the sum in the same currency without converting it into rupees.
+The conversion charges that banks levy can, however, be quite high.
 See below for how to avoid those.

 For example: As an exporter, if you have to receive a payment of $10K, a normal current account will require you to convert the payment into rupees, for which your bank will charge a certain transaction charge.
 A few days later, if you need to make a payment for imports, you will again have to pay transaction charges to your bank for converting your rupees into foreign currency.
 An EEFC account can avoid these requirements.